 The Solid Truth About States of Matter With Max Axiom – Max Axiom is the world’s greatest Super Scientist and he uses high-tech gadgets to explain scientific topics in a really fun and exciting way.
 This whole series is fantastic, but this particular title is the one used in our BYL Harry Potter and the Goblet of Fire unit study.

 El Deafo – Cece Bell writes about her childhood, living with hearing loss, and adventures with Phonic Ear in this endearing story about a child trying to find her place in the world.

 Beast Academy – I have only used their Level 2A program with my youngest, but this series of math curriculum is designed as a graphic novel following characters at school learning math!
-This program is very challenging and can be used as a supplement or your full math curriculum depending on your needs.
+This program is very challenging.
+It can be used as a supplement or as your full math curriculum, depending on your needs.

 Cartoon History series – This series of books is so much fun I use it as the history spine in both BYL Levels 10 and Level 11.
 Covering prehistory to modern-day, Larry Gonick makes history fun!
 I dare anyone who says history is boring to read this series!